mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 Main - After Zack Snyder's Justice League
 ```

 We effectively changed the context of the coroutine that emits the values of the flow.
-Whereas, if we don't change the context, the context of the coroutine that emits the values of the flow is the same as the context of main coroutine:
+Whereas, if we don't change the context, the context of the coroutine that emits the values of the flow is the same as the context of the main coroutine:

 ```kotlin
 withContext(CoroutineName("Main")) {